xutm/Ucloud_OperateJSON/README.md

 	4,gulp

-	5,cd server && node app.js

-	6.open the index.html in explorer
+	5,input localhost:4041 in explorer

-	note: 1.The InputJson button: be used to import the en_US.json and zh_CN.json to the MySQL.
-	         2.The OutputJson button: be used to export the data of MySQL to the en_US.json and zh_CN.json 3.The LodaAllTags button: be used to import the data of MySQL to client.
+	note:1.The OutputJson button: be used to export the data of MySQL to the en_US.json and zh_CN.json 2.The LoadData button: be used to import the data of MySQL to client.

 #MySQL
 	1,CREATE DATABASE ucloud;